Players

 Paul saw the potential for weapons, beginning with his big forehand, and Yanaki’s coach and father, Milko, saw the advantages of reaching out to Elena for mental coaching.

 Within a year, Yanaki was able to go from 800 in juniors to top 100, and No.1 junior in Bulgaria, ready to begin the transition to the pro game.
-In 2023, Yanaki has moved from 1100 to inside the top 600 on the ATP rankings.
+From 2024, Yanaki has moved from 1100 to his current 700 ranking.

 Paul’s philosophy is that it is very important to take doubles seriously, as for many players this is the pathway to surviving financially and initially making it onto the Pro Tour, followed by breaking through in singles.

-Still a teenager, Yanaki has won two Futures singles and one doubles title, as well as winning a round of doubles at an ATP 250 (Sofia Open) where Paul and Elena worked with Yanaki and his partner Pyotr Nesterov on the strategic and mental set up (see What is the secret of thriving teams?
+Yanaki has won three Futures singles and one doubles title, as well as winning a round of doubles at an ATP 250 (Sofia Open) where Paul and Elena worked with Yanaki and his partner Pyotr Nesterov on the strategic and mental set up (see What is the secret of thriving teams?
 In Business and in Sports which was published in Forbes, Bulgaria).